micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/tcp_echo/index.md

 nsh>

 ```
-As you can see the IP address of the ``eth0`` is :192.168.1.130.
+As you can see, the IP address of the ``eth0`` is :192.168.1.130.
 This is the IP of the board.

 **Note**: If you received an incorrect IP or 0 value on the field inet addr, you need to execute the next commands:
 ```